 Lack of experience: Of course a new nurse will have very limited real-life experience.
 Lack of experience may be a true reason in some instances, however a well-rounded nursing unit should have a mix of seasoned and new nurses.
 If the unit you are applying for has too many new nurses, or only highly experienced nurses, it is probably not an ideal environment to consider.

 Under-educated: New graduates with an Associate Degree are often concerned that they are under-educated.
-Perhaps a Bachelors degree will be more attractive to a perspective employer.
-Again, this may be true, an employer may select the BSN prepared nurse over the ADN.
+Perhaps a Bachelors degree will be more attractive to a prospective employer Again, this may be true, an employer may select the BSN prepared nurse over the ADN.
 However, I am seeing many of the same difficulties from new graduate BSN nurses as well.
 Education may be able to help your particular situation, but only if you know how to properly leverage its benefits.
 If you think you can emphasize education to get a job, you can certainly emphasize other qualifications as well.
 Education should not be the sole reason between job or no job.

 Location: Depending on where you live may also dictate your opportunities.
 In Los Angeles you can find major medical centers within blocks of each other.
 In more rural areas, there may be only a small community hospital every 30-50 miles.
 As with any profession, the more flexible you can be in expanding your search outside of your city or state, the better your chances will be.